PouceHeure/blog/content/projects/project_autosys_control.md

 ## Overview

-This module defines the **low-level control** system responsible for translating navigation commands into actuator signals (steering and torque).
-The system is fully integrated into a ROS2-based autonomous stack and has been deployed and tested on a **real electric vehicle with in-wheel motors**.
+As part of a collaborative autonomous driving project, I contributed to the **low-level control** system responsible for translating navigation commands into actuator signals (steering and torque).
+This system is fully integrated into a ROS2-based autonomous stack and has been deployed and tested on a **real electric vehicle with in-wheel motors**.

 {{< figure src="/images/autosys-control/control_interfaces_inputs.png" caption="Interfaces between planning and control modules." width="500">}}